For Perpetual Naming Opportunities and Sponsor Listing Opportunities, please click HERE

 Hope’s Legacy has launched a $1 Million Dollar Capital Campaign

-Hope's Legacy Equine Rescue was founded in 2008 when we took in our first horse.
-Since then we've taken in over 150 horses, ponies, and donkeys.... and are bursting at the seams!
+Hope's Legacy Equine Rescue was founded in 2008.
+Since then we have taken in over 170 horses, ponies, and donkeys.... and are bursting at the seams!

 On November 27, 2017, we closed on 172.2 acres of land in the Afton area.
 The purchase price was $680,000.
 With the help of our loyal friends and donors, we were able to put $230,000 down, and the remainder will be owner-financed with interest waived.
 We have three $150,000 payments due over the next three years.
 The property also has an income producing rental house on it which will help with our mortgage!